dannycab/phy481msu_f2018/assignments/homework1.md

 2. What does your result from the previous question tell you about possibility of swirly-ness of the gradient of a temperature field, $\nabla T$, over any specified surface?
 3. From vector calculus, you know that the divergence of the curl of any vector field is zero, $\nabla \cdot (\nabla \times \mathbf{v}) = 0$.
 Use the corollary of Stokes' theorem, namely that the closed surface integral of the curl of a vector field is zero, $\oint_S (\nabla \times \mathbf{v})\cdot d\mathbf{a} = 0 $, along with the divergence theorem, $\int(\nabla \cdot \mathbf{v}) d\tau = \oint_S \mathbf{v}\cdot d\mathbf{a}$, to demonstrate that the divergence of a curl is zero.
 What is the essential argument that needs to be made the proves the result is generalizable to any situation? (*Hint: The volume (V) and thus the surface (S) that bounds it are not specified.*)
 4. By doing these two proofs, what do you feel like you learned about vector calculus that you didn't already know?

+### 8. Applying vector calculus knowledge

+Griffths and other E&M writers like to use elegant conceptualizations that quickly get you to a result with seemingly very little work.
+This relies on a deeper understanding of vector calculus, which you will develop in this course.
+In this problem, you will explain a conceptualization that helps you come to a result, then you will connect that conceptualization to a mathematical proof.
+For this, consider the surface integral that we define as the ''vector area'',

+$\mathbf{a} = \iint_S d\mathbf{a}$.

+1. For a hemispherical bowl (a half sphere) of radius $R$, you will find $\mathbf{a}$.
+Sketch the situation and show the vector $d\mathbf{a}$ in your sketch.
+In which direction will $\mathbf{a}$ point once the integral is complete?
+How do you know?
+2. What is a reasonable guess for the value of $|\mathbf{a}|$?
+Why is that a reasonable guess?
+3. Compute directly the value of $\mathbf{a}$ and comment on your guesses from parts 1 and 2.
+It's ok if your answers to parts 1 and 2 don't match the computed answer.
+Explain how things fit together (e.g., What did you get right?
+What needs more work on your conceptualization?).
+4. The value of $\mathbf{a}$ takes on the small value for _any_ closed surface.
+What is a reasonable guess for $\mathbf{a}$ in this case?
+What is your rationale that makes that guess reasonable?
+5. Show using the divergence theorem what the value of $\mathbf{a}$ is for any closed surface.
+Compare your result to your answer to part 4.
+Again, it's ok if your answer to part 4 don't match the computed answer.
+Explain how things fit together (e.g., What did you get right?
+What needs more work on your conceptualization?).